apexinnova/apexinnova.github.io/index.md

   - image: "/assets/images/banner_1.png"
     heading: "We Are NEXT-GEN <br><span>TECH INNOVATORS</span>"
     heading2: "Empowering Businesses with Cutting-Edge IT Solutions."
     text: "Welcome to the future of IT services, where your vision meets our innovation.
-At ApexInnova Consulting, we specialize in transforming the digital landscape of your business."
+At ApexInnova, we specialize in transforming the digital landscape of your business."
     button:
-      name: "Hire Us"
+      name: "Contact Us"
       link: "#"

 # Services
 services:
   heading: "Our Services"
   text: "Leading the Way in Business Process Automation, Data Analytics, and App Development.
-Partner with ApexInnova Consulting to harness the power of technology in driving your business forward."
+Partner with ApexInnova to harness the power of technology in driving your business forward."

 # About
 about: